Skip to main content

 November 28, 2022

-Congresswoman Wilson issued the following statement in response to Judge Rodney Smith's lifetime appointment to the federal bench:
+Congresswoman Frederica S. Wilson issued the following statement in response to a proposal to offer federal tax credits for contributions to private schools:

 Issues: Education